DaveSeidman/jenstark/README.md

 Under LoopTools Select Space
 Use Export Vertices to JSON to create json of path vertices To add a video material, put it in the public folder and name the material videoName.mp4 and the app will swap it for the real video on load

+Any materials with roughness set to 0 will use SSR reflections, (floors)